 Lon Hopkey has 27 plus years of corporate finance experience after graduating from the University of Iowa with a Biomedical Engineering degree and a Masters of Business Administration.
 Before joining Eagles Catch, LLLP, he served as the Chief Financial Officer for United Suppliers, Inc., a wholesale agricultural distribution company with annual sales of $1.2 billion in 2010 and grew to $2.5 billion in 2017 in 19 states and three provinces in Canada.
 The rapid growth required significantly higher levels of working capital, and their line of credit grew from $140 million in 2011 to $750 million in 2017.
 During this time, the company also gained significant corporate expense efficiencies through the installation of a new accounting system and used an internal information technology team to improve customer service to our customers.
 Before joining United Suppliers, Lon was the Vice President of Corporate Development for Iowa Telecom, a business that was a start‐up in 2000 and completed a public offering in 2004.
 Iowa Telecom eventually merged with Windstream in 2010.
 From 1990 to 1999, Lon had several corporate finance positions with MidAmerican Energy.
 In 1999, Lon was a manager of corporate development working on the merger of MidAmerican and Cal Energy, and also was a Vice President of a subsidiary business.

 Lisa Ziesman provides essential support in the Human Resources and Financial Management areas.
 Before joining Eagle’s Catch, Ziesman worked as a Human Resources Business Partner and Client Services Administrator for a West Des Moines professional employment outsourcing organization.
 In her position, she worked directly with client’s executive teams varying in size and industry to assist them in executing human resource functions.
 She graduated from Simpson College in Iowa, with a Bachelor of Arts degree in Business Administration and a minor in Human Resources.
-Ziesman grew up near Ellsworth, where she and her husband returned to raise their family.
+Ziesman grew up on a family farm near Ellsworth, where she and her husband returned to raise their family.